Psalm 25 – A Plea for Help from the Humble and Reverent

 Let me not be ashamed, for I put my trust in You.

 For I wait for You.

 a.
 Turn Yourself to me, and have mercy on me: We see David did not hesitate to repeat his request to God, and he did so with a clever turn of thought.
-In Psalm 25:15 he spoke of how he had turned his attention toward the Lord; here he asked God to turn His attention towards His needy servant.
+In Psalm 25:15 he spoke of how he had turned his attention toward the LORD; here he asked God to turn His attention toward His needy servant.

 b.
 Desolate and afflicted…troubles…distresses…affliction…pain: This sweet, comforting psalm came from a season of agony for David.
 Much of the agony came from enemies, for many were set against him.

 i.
 Some thousand years before Paul, David lived what the Apostle would later write at 2 Corinthians 4:8-10: We are hard pressed on every side, yet not crushed; we are perplexed, but not in despair; persecuted, but not forsaken; struck down, but not destroyed – always carrying about in the body the dying of the Lord Jesus, that the life of Jesus also may be manifested in our body.

 d.
 I put my trust in You…I wait for You: The present difficulty David endured would not prevent him from trusting and serving God.
 This was a deep relationship with God, not one easily damaged or separated by disappointment.

 a.
 Redeem Israel, O God: We don’t know if this psalm came from the time before David was king, or after.
 Whether it was before or after, David had a deep concern for the blessing and welfare of God’s people as a whole, not merely himself.

 i.
 “If thou will not pity and help me, yet spare thy people, who suffer for my sake, and in my sufferings.”
 (Poole)